bcgov/Mautic-Openshift/README.md

+# Summary
+This document contains both user documentation and developer documentation.

+# User Guide

+# Developer Guide

 # Architecture Diagram

 ![Architecture Diagram](architecture-diagram.png)

 # Setting up Mautic on Openshift
-This guide will go over two methods to build and deploy Mautic on openshift: using argo and using openshift commands.

-The guide will also go over a brief Mautic setup guide.
+This guide will go over deploying Mautic on openshift as well as a brief Mautic setup guide.

 ## Building and Deploying Mautic on Openshift
 ### Create the network security policy